sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 text_heavy = "Wedding Mass"

 +++
-The Latin Mass wedding mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
+The Latin Mass wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
 It is preceded by the Rite of Marriage.

 An important historical note:

 > Matrimony has always been celebrated with greater leeway for adaptation than other Sacraments, largely on account of its pre-Christian history as a purely domestic and civil affair.
 For certain, Trent decreed that marriage is a Sacrament and that it must be celebrated in church, in the presence of a priest.
 But Trent also left room for local adaptation (“earnestly” so).
 The marriage formula contained in the _Missale Romanum_ of 1570 is so bare that the austerity, itself, almost implies that it was meant to be the bare minimum to which local customs would be added.
 Notably, the _Rituale Romanum_ was not published until 1614, nearly half a century after the _Missale Romanum_ of the same council had been promulgated.
 During those intervening years, all that was provided was a Mass formulary in the 1570 missal.
 Even after the publication of the _Rituale_, “one must doubt that it was ever intended to be used as it stood.”
 Evidence shows, in fact, that local customs continued to be used in the period before the _Rituale_ was published and even afterward, up until the late nineteenth century. \[1\]